Murray918/reimagined-invention/README.md

 <hr>
 &#x1F534; The commit message should read: <br>
-"Commit 4 - I realize I can make things that are ever increasingly more complex with greater ease.
-Adding order is always more effort than causing chaos"
+"I realize I can make things that are increasingly more complex with greater ease.
+Adding order is always more effort than causing chaos."
 <hr>

 ## Year 5